Community support platform focused on clarity, trust, and action

 Trust required visible evidence

-08 · UX principles
+08 · Experience principles

-Design principles that guided the redesign
+Design principles that guided the platform direction

 Lead with purpose